denialromeo/danielmoore.us/contact.md

 Some suggestions --

-* Video recommendations for "Random Acclaimed Song" are very welcome.
+* Video recommendations for the "Random Acclaimed" pages are very welcome.

 * Thank you notes and compliments are always appreciated!